 Once the Indian Matchmaking series aired, nobody could keep calm.
 People were hooked and came out with all sorts of takeaways, right from thoughts about the “aunty gaze” and boys who wanted to marry (someone like) their mother, to ‘compromise’, ‘flexibility’ and ‘adjustment’ being the cornerstones of a successful marriage.

 But on the flip-side, the show ends on a high with the cutest couples celebrating growing old together, most of them having been married for over 30 years—all arranged.
 There’s something to be said about the outcome of arranged marriages being no different, less or more successful than love marriages.
 But it’s not the ‘arrangement’ that spurs up cringe moments.
 It’s the colour bias, Oedipus complex, and the gender bias that has most people rolling their eyes.
+Before you dive in, watch this video of some typical Desi Aunty Taanes that you might have already heard IRL (in real life).

 So, how do you navigate your way through an arranged marriage set up, a practice that’s still extremely prevalent in most parts of India?
 Let’s explore.